panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 - sewing
 - programming the Wemos board using Arduino IDE (at least blink a led)

 There are plenty of tutorials on these topics.
-You can do this project without prior experience but don't expect it to be a weekend project then.
+You can learn these skills as you go but expect the project to take more than one weekend.

 ## Tools